d8sychain/docker-mediawiki/README.md

 ## Managing Extensions With ExtensionManager

-*This does not work for all extensions especially older ones.
-Check the extension documentation first, if the extension uses `require_once "$IP/extensions/ExtensionName/ExtensionName.php";` to load it, then do not use ExtensionManager, instead, download the the extension manually to `/config/www/mediawiki/extensions/ExtensionName`.
-If you add an extension using ExtensionManager and your wiki site won't load, just use ExtensionManager to remove it and try adding it manually per the extension's documentation.
-I may expand the functionality of ExtensionManager later on to make it usable with older extensions.*
+*Updated 1.33-4 This will now work for older extensions as well.*

 This docker includes scripts for easing the adding and removal of extensions.

 ExtensionManager can remove extensions that were not added using ExtensionManager, for example, if you wanted to remove one of the core extensions included with MediaWiki

+If you add an extension using ExtensionManager and your wiki site won't load, just use ExtensionManager to remove it.
+Some extension just don't work with newer versions of MediaWiki.

 ### Using ExtensionManager

-Edit file `/config/ExtensionManager/MANAGER`, add the operator **+** or **-** and extension's name per line.
+Edit file `/config/ExtensionManager/MANAGER`, add the operator **+**, **\***, or **-** and extension's name per line.

-You can add and remove as many extensions as you want at once in any combination.
+You can add and remove as many extensions as you want, at once, in any combination.

 For example:
 ```
 +ContactPage
 -AddMessages
 +Poem
--LinkTarget
+*LinkTarget
 ```

 The extension's name must be typed out exactly as it is named.